mobizt/Firebase-ESP32/README.md

 //Add key1 with value 100 to JSON object json.add("name", "Living Room");

-//Add temp with value 80 and unit with value Celcius to JSON object
+//Add temp1 with value 120 and temp1 with 40 to JSON object
 //Note: temp2 is not the child of temp1 as in previous version. json.add("temp1", 120).add("temp2", 40);

-//To add nested child contents directly json.set("unit/temp1", "Farenheit");
+//Add nested child contents directly json.set("unit/temp1", "Farenheit");
 json.set("unit/temp2", "Celcius");